 This is why researchers at Keio University in Japan (part of me would have bet, and won, on the nation of the study) have created this device.

 Arque, this is the name of the prototype, was shown two days ago at the annual SIGGRAPH conference in Los Angeles.
 The inspiration does not come from the tail of cats or dogs, but from that of horses.

-The robotic appendix is made up of several interconnected plastic "vertebrae", and can be configured according to the weight and height of the wearer, adding or removing segments or weights.
+The robotic appendix is made up of several interconnected plastic "vertebrae", and can be configured according to the weight and height of the wearer, by adding or removing segments or weights.